clemsonciti/bootcamp-handouts/linux.md

 http://clemsonciti.github.io/linux-workshop/

-and are adopted from the Software Carpentry (https://software-carpentry.org/) curriculum.
+and are adapted from the Software Carpentry (https://software-carpentry.org/) curriculum.

 ## Setup